 ASHTON VILLA.
-Ashton Villa, one of the first brick structures in Texas, is located on Broadway in Galveston.
+Ashton Villa, an earlybrick structure in Texas, is located on Broadway in Galveston.
 It was built in 1859 by James Moreau Brown, who by the late 1850s had developed the largest hardware store west of the Mississippi.
 Brown purchased four lots at the corner of Broadway Boulevard and Twenty-fourth Street in Galveston on January 7, 1859.
 He designed the building and used slave labor and skilled European craftsmen.
 His wife, née Rebecca Ashton Stoddart, named the new family residence Ashton Villa in memory of one of her ancestors, Lt.
 Isaac Ashton, a Revolutionary War hero.

 The imposing three-story home was in the Victorian Italianate style, distinguished by deep eaves with carved supporting brackets.
 Its long windows and graceful ornate verandas were topped by lintels made of cast iron.
 To protect the house from the damp, Brown made the brick walls thirteen inches thick, with an air space between the exterior and the interior walls.
 Ashton Villa's interior design was based on a central hall floor plan.

 Brown died in 1895, leaving ownership of Ashton Villa to his wife.
-The home withstood the devastation of the Galveston hurricane of 1900, but its basement was filled with sand and silt from the Gulf, and the surrounding grounds were topped with two feet of soil.
+The home withstood the devastation of the Galveston hurricane of 1900, but its basement was filled with sand and silt from the Gulf, and the surrounding grounds were topped with two feet of soil as part of the island's grade raising efforts.
 In 1927 the villa was sold by a granddaughter to El Mina Shrine.
 The Shriners made minor modifications to the interior of the house to suit their needs and used it for the next forty years as their business offices and for social functions.